 Dr. Jeffrey L. Traster

-Jeffrey L. Traster, DMA is Music Professor Emeritus at The University of Tampa where he served as Director of Bands and Head of Music Education for nineteen years, including Music Department Chair for six years.
-Altogether, his music education career spans 33 years in Texas, Ohio, and Florida.
-He is an active guest conductor, clinician, festival adjudicator, composer, and tuba player.
+Dr. Jeffrey L. Traster, Music Professor Emeritus at The University of Tampa, served as Director of Bands and Head of Music Education for nineteen years, including six years as Music Department Chair.
+He is the Director of the Clearwater Concert Band, high-tenor with The Ambassadors Gospel Quartet, a composer, and tuba player.

 As Director of Orchestras at All Saints Academy, Art Pranno brings 27 years of public school, university, and professional experience to share with his students.
 Mr. Pranno is currently the Associate conductor/ concertmaster of the Imperial Symphony Orchestra and Director of the highly successful Summer String Workshop held at the University of Central Florida.
 He has studied conducting with James Dixon and Dennis Russell Davies and violin with Steven Staryk, and Paul Rolland.